unrealwork/atsd-use-cases/USMortality/README.md

 LIMIT 10
 ```

-Latest pneumonia and influenza and total readings for Boston, with region code translated to region name using a Replacement Table:
+This query again is for latest pneumonia and influenza and total readings for Boston, but with region code translated to region name using a Replacement Table.
+As a default, each region is listed
+by their corresponding number.
+In the case of Boston, it falls in region 1, which included the states of Connecticut, Massachusetts, and Rhode Island.
+We created a replacement table in ATSD where
+we entered in region names for each region number.
+In this instance, region 2 is named **New-England**.

 ```sql
 SELECT datetime, value, tags.city, tags.state,